-Controlling the pH of your swimming pool!This process is extremely important for several reasons.
-Firstly it provides comfort to your bathers (zero eye burns or irritations).
-Secondly the efficiency of your pool sanitizer is kept constant.
+This process is extremely important for several reasons.
+Firstly, it provides comfort to your bathers (zero eye burns or irritations).
+Secondly, the efficiency of your pool sanitizer is kept constant.
 Thirdly, you will be providing protection to the mechanical parts in your recreational water facility.

 However, before you make any attempts to adjust your pH, you should firstly test and if necessary, adjust your total alkalinity levels.
-Your pH is easily controlled if you maintain a proper level of total alkalinity.
-Often times when your alkalinity levels are correct, your pH levels will be correct also.
+Your pH level is easily controlled if you maintain a proper level of total alkalinity.
+Often times, when your alkalinity levels are correct, your pH levels will be correct also.

-Never add more than 2lbs of soda ash for every 10,000 gallons of water in a single treatment process.
+Never add more than 2 lbs of soda ash for every 10,000 gallons of water in a single treatment process.

-Once you have allowed your pool water to properly re-circulate, retest once again.
+Once you have allowed your pool water to properly filter out and re-circulate, retest once again.
 This will let you know if you have to carry out any further treatment.
-Caustic Soda is another pool chemical that is used to raise the pH in pools and spas.
+Caustic Soda is another swimming pool chemical that is used to raise the pH in pools and spas.

 If your pH remains low, you may have to raise your total alkalinity in order to stabilize them.
 The table below gives you a pretty good idea on how to go about raising your pH levels in your pool or spa.

-Now if your pH is too high, you will need to carry out an acid demand test to determine the amount of muriatic acid that has to added.
+Now if your pH level is too high, you will need to carry out an acid demand test to determine the amount of muriatic acid that has to added.
 Adding muriatic (Hydrochloric acid) to your swimming pool lowers its pH level.
 Something to remember!
-Muriatic acid not only lowers your ph levels, it also lowers your alkalinity levels as well.
+Muriatic acid not only lowers your pH levels, it also lowers your alkalinity levels as well.

 Be sure to avoid pouring it near the wall of your pool or near any of its fittings.
 Special precautionary measure here: When you are using or diluting acids, always, always, add the acid to the water.
 Never add the water to the acid.
 The table below, can be use as a guide on how to go about lowering the pH level in your swimming pool.

-On the other hand, there are factors that directly affect your pH by raising it.
+On the other hand, there are factors that directly affect your pH level by raising it.
 These include...